Ecobank Ghana: History

-The bank was formed in 1990.
+The bank was formed on February 19, 1990.
 In December 2011, Bank of Ghana, the central bank of the country, which also functions as the national banking regulator, gave approval for Ecobank Transnational to acquire 100% interest in The Trust Bank (TTB), another licensed commercial bank.
 At the time, the total asset valuation of TTB was approximately US$119 million (GH¢ 220 million).
 Ecobank has successfully merged TTB and EBG.
 The new bank is known as Ecobank Ghana Limited.

+Operations

+Ecobank Ghana PLC has a board of directors and an Executive Management team for the running of the West African subsidiary bank in Ghana.
+The bank's activities are largely organized around three key areas in the banking sector: consumer/retail banking, commercial/business banking and asset management and investment banking.

+Consumer/retail banking

+Consumer and retail banking consists of personal banking and other specialized services for clients in premier, advantage, classic and direct categories of customers.

+Commercial banking

+In commercial banking, Ecobank Ghana PLC focuses on business banking for large, medium and small scale companies in the country across all industries and sectors and corporate banking for public sector institutions, multinationals, financial institutions and international organizations.

+Asset management and investment banking

+The bank's asset management and investment banking activity focuses on wealth management, cash and liquidity management, supply chain solutions, fixed income trading, currencies and commodities and custody business.

+Management

+The board of directors has eight members, including a chair and company secretary: